mwbrulhardt/jax-js/README.md

 ## Next on Eric's mind

-- How to do optimizations?? map out the plan
 - Think about two-stage `cumsum()`
 - Disposal by enforcing a `.ref` getter?
 This isn't included in console.log, but it's included in `{...spread}` syntax, hopefully not used often with arrays.
   ```js